xbharani/sst_qcom-linux-testkit/Runner/suites/Multimedia/Video/Video_V4L2_Runner/README_Video.md

   The runner triggers udev and prunes stale nodes; verify udev is available and rules are active.

 - **Download fails**
   Ensure time is sane (TLS), network is reachable, and provide Wi‑Fi creds via env or `ssid_list.txt`.
-The downloader uses BusyBox‑compatible flags with retries.
+The downloader uses BusyBox‑compatible flags with retries and a final TLS‑lenient attempt if needed.
+When the network remains unreachable, the runner **SKIPs** decode cases.

 ---